A training officer needs:

 Most training officers work regular hours, however, they may also work evening and weekends, depending on a client's specific needs.

-On average, training and development professionals can expect to earn between $1 500 and $1 999 per week ($78 000 and $103 999 per year), depending on the organisation they work for, and their level of experience.
-As a training and development professional develops their skills, their earning potential will generally increase.
+On average training and development professionals can expect to earn between $1,500 and $1,749 per week ($78,000 and $90,999 per year), depending on the organisation they work for and their level of experience.

 Most training officers use computers and various types of audio-visual equipment, such as projectors and microphones, to deliver training.
 A range of other equipment may also be used, depending on the specific training being delivered.
 For instance, a training officer teaching staff how to use a new piece of industrial machinery would need to be able to use it correctly themselves.

-To become a training and development professional, you usually need to complete a formal qualification in human resource management, training and development, or a related area.
+To become a training and development professional, you usually need to gain a formal qualification in human resource management, training and development or a related area.
 You may also be required to have significant experience in the area in which you offer training.

-The Certificate IV in Training and Assessment is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+The Diploma of Training Design and Development and the Certificate IV in Training and Assessment are also offered at TAFE colleges and other registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and Search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships